9 Vaccinations You Need—and Aren’t Getting

 Pertussis (aka Whooping Cough)

 Whooping cough may seem like a disease from ancient times, but the U.S. Centers for Disease Control and Prevention (CDC) recently reported that it’s on the rise, with up to 50,000 reported cases a year.
 “We used to think that if you were immunized as a child, you’d be fine, but it turns out your immunity wanes as you age,” says Dr. Besser.
 It’s now recommended that adults get a pertussis booster shot every 10 years, she says.
 While the disease itself may not be more than a bothersome condition for a healthy adult—”it must just be annoying, like a cough that just won’t go away,” says Dr. Besser—the disease can be serious or even deadly for infants, which is why it’s recommended expectant parents and caregivers receive the booster shot.
 It’s especially important for pregnant women as they can pass along short term protection to their babies.
+Learn more about whooping cough vaccines, boosters, and when you should get them.

 Tetanus is caused by a bacterial infection that enters the skin through a cut, which then affects the nervous system.
 Since the disease can be caused by scenarios as minor as a pinprick or animal scratch, experts recommend a booster shot every ten years.
 Keep in mind, your tetanus shot also protects against whooping cough, says Dr. Besser.
 “People don’t realize it’s not just tetanus in the shot, but you can also get protected from pertussis in the same vaccine,” she says.
 Discover what else your doctor wishes you knew about immunizations.